xDazld/MSOE-Coding-Standard/README.md

 7. Navigate to: Editor → File and Code Templates → Includes → File Header; then paste the [MSOE Header](https://github.com/xDazld/MSOE-Coding-Standard/blob/main/File%20Header.java.txt) into the text box.
 8. Navigate to: Version Control → GitHub → ➕ → Log In via GitHub; then follow instructions to allow IntelliJ IDEA access.
 (This allows you to work with lab files).
 9. Navigate to: Tools → Shared Indexes; then set JDKs and Maven Libraries to "Download automatically".
 (This makes the IDE load much faster).
+10. Navigate to: Plugins; then go to Marketplace, search for Python, and install the Python plugin.
-10. Save your new settings.
+11. Save your new settings.
-11. Go to: New Projects Setup → Structure.
+12. Go to: New Projects Setup → Structure.
-12. Set the JDK option to the newest version of Liberica.
+13. Set the JDK option to the newest version of Liberica.
 (This enables JavaFX, its source code, and its documentation).
-13. Save the settings.
+14. Save the settings.

 You should now be setup for coding in Java and JavaFX at MSOE.